 Canker sores can be a real pain, and are sometimes tough to heal.
-Thankfully I haven’t had one in years, although I used to get them more regularly when I was younger, and my husband had a terrible time with canker sores when he wore braces as a teenager.
 In this post we’ll give a quick overview of the different types of canker sores, what causes canker sores, the difference between canker sores and cold sores, and some inexpensive home remedies for canker sores.
-Hopefully if you’ve come here for canker sore pain relief and prevention, we’ve got on option that will get you back on track ASAP.
+Hopefully if you’ve come here for canker sore pain relief and prevention, we’ve got on option that will get you back on track ASAP.…

 My kids don’t like to eat much first thing in the morning.
 Brunch mid morning, second breakfast, elevensies, luncheon, afternoon tea, dinner and (later in the evening) supper – sure – just not a large meal immediately upon waking.
 (They are a bit like Hobbits at times.)
 My youngest used to enjoy a glass of warm chocolate milk, but I made him kick the habit because of all the sugar that’s typically in most chocolate milk mixes (even homemade, it’s tough to get the flavor the boys want without all the added sugar).